Stouts/Stouts.openvpn/README.md

 #### Requirements

+* Install python-ipaddr
-Only tested on ubuntu for now.
+* Only tested on ubuntu for now.

 #### Variables